 Partnership programs are growing in popularity among B2B SaaS companies as a way for brands to reach new audiences, land bigger deals, and ultimately, drive more revenue.
-While you don’t need any fancy tools to launch a partner experiment, managing your partner program manually works best when it’s small.
+While you don’t need any fancy tools to launch a partnership, managing your partner program manually works best when it’s small.
 As your program scales, it can be difficult to attribute sales and coordinate payments for a growing number of partners across spreadsheets and emails.
 That’s where partner relationship management (PRM) software comes in.

 Today we’ll break down everything you need to know about PRM software: what it is, how it works, and what factors you should consider before buying it.
-Let’s dive in.

 What is PRM software?